 Sleep deprivation is a deadly enemy

 Sleep is one of the most important aspects of our health, and it should not be taken lightly.
 Getting enough sleep every night is essential for a healthy body and mind.
-Not only will sleeping well help you to have a sound mind and great memory, but it will also help you to stay energized throughout the day.
+Good quality sleep will help you to keep a sound mind and a great memory.
+It will also help you to stay energized throughout the day.

 Creating a healthy sleeping environment is key to getting the right amount of sleep each night.
-This means having an appropriate mattress, a noise-free bedroom, and comfortable temperature in your bedroom.
-Additionally, it’s important to establish a consistent sleep schedule so that your body can get used to it and adjust accordingly.
-With these tips in mind, you can ensure that you get the restful sleep you need for optimal health.
+This means having an appropriate mattress, a noise-free bedroom, and a comfortable temperature in your bedroom.
+Additionally, set up a consistent sleep schedule.
+This helps your body get used to it and adjust properly.
+With these tips in mind, you can guarantee that you get the restful sleep you need for optimal health.

 Over time, we owe sleep debts if we don’t sleep the recommended hours of sleep daily.
 For adults, this is 7-8 hours daily.
 Children/Kids and teenagers need more than this.
-As we get older, our brains begin to feel the effects of many days of lack of sleep.
-The first sign may include poor memory, forgetting things easily, having difficulty remembering things, and losing long time memory -these memories begin to fade like a dream instead of an existent reality of the past.
-The individual realizes that engaging in mentally tasking activities becomes less pleasurable.
+As we get older, our brains start to feel the effects of many days of lack of sleep.
+The first sign includes poor memory, and you start forgetting things easily.
+This manifests as difficulty remembering things and losing long-term memory.
+These memories start to fade like a dream instead of an existing reality of the past.
+The individual realizes that engaging in mentally taxing activities becomes less pleasurable.
 The individual becomes more irritable, has emotional instability, and his/her blood pressure begins to go up.
-Headaches may become more frequent.
+Headaches become more frequent.

 Sleep debts are difficult to pay back.
-The brain has great elasticity but if it is stretched too far, it may not fully recover.
-Some recovery is better than no recovery.
-Sleep deprivation is presently being touted as a veritable cause of senile dementia including Alzheimer’s disease.
-So, if you are having symptoms of sleep deprivation, it is time to cool things down and start a process of recovery.
+The brain has great elasticity, but if it is stretched too far, it may not fully recover.
+Sleep deprivation is presently being touted as a veritable cause of senile dementia, including Alzheimer’s disease.
+If you are having symptoms of sleep deprivation, it is time to cool things down.
+Begin a process of recovery by adopting a better sleep habit.

 Make a Sleep Plan Now!